 Vidal Davis: I remember this kid coming into the studio and actually he was homeless, Carvin [Haggins] took a big part of really looking out for him.
 We all took care of him.
 Musiq used to come in and sing, he was dope but a little pitchy and we knew we could work on it.
 We all came together and helped something that Carvin believed in and we all came in and achieved it.
 Musiq came in and we were working on Jill [Scott’s] album at the time, so we put him on backgrounds, just to get him into the mix on that.
 We had him around sessions and just watching him grow into the great artist that he is today.

 Carvin Haggins: The good thing that when were at A Touch of Jazz, we collectively worked together as a group of six guys, so we were all placing records on various acts from Will Smith to Kenny Latimore to Love Jones soundtrack to Cherokee.
 We were just collectively working, but our first initial connection was with Musiq and that collaboration happened.
-Basically it came from just Musiq coming into the studio, being brought in by Jerome Hipps and Michael McArthur, who are actually our managers now, and just going in and creating a sound for him and a vibe for him.
+Basically it came from just Musiq coming into the studio, being brought in by Jerome Hipps and Michael McArthur, and just going in and creating a sound for him and a vibe for him.
 The initial success was “Just Friends”.

 Carvin Haggins: The idea when we started the project was like “I’m not trying to appeal to the masses, I just want to have this conversation with people that are just like me”.
 So there’s an intelligent hoodlum in every neighborhood across the country and across the world.
 So I want to have that conversation with that intelligent hoodlum.
 A dude that knows how to hustle, knows the street game, and actually was an honor roll student and good in school.
 Basically, I want to speak to that person that’s got manners but can be a thug if he needs to be, but don’t really want to be a thug, just wants to have fun.
 These are the people that I want to talk to.
 So the idea was that’s the communication, that’s the conversation and that’s what we’re going to talk about.
 This whole album, to them, for them, the theory that we have that we still have is that the whole world is listening.
 If there’s a thousand people in one room and there’s two people off in the corner having a really intense conversation, eventually the whole room will start to pay attention to their conversation because it looks that intense.
 So that was the idea.
 Let’s have that conversation that’s so intense that the world will turn around to see what they’re talking about versus trying to talk to the whole world at the same time.